77% of online shopping carts are abandoned. That’s more than three-quarters. It’s 6 slices of an 8-slice pizza.

 - Did someone open your first email, but not convert?
 Play with the email content.

 - Did someone fail to open your first email entirely?
-Consider re-sending your first email with a different subject line?
+Consider re-sending your first email with a different re-engagement subject line?

 I’ll assume for the moment that your customer opened your first email, but didn’t convert.
 Either way, it’s easy to set up your automation to treat openers and non-openers differently.